LogentriesCommunity/le_jelastic/README.md

 Jelastic environment.
 Pending which environment you are using, remove all other lines.

-Create logs on Logentries
+Create logfiles on Logentries
 ---------------------------
-The last step is to create the logs on Logentries.
+The last step is to create the logfiless on Logentries.
 For this, you must go back to the Logentries UI,

-click on the host which you made earlier, create a new log and give it a name representing the Jelastic logfiles.
+create a new host with the name Jelastic for example, create a new logfile and give it a name representing

+the Jelastic logfiles.
 These names are on the left hand side of the logentries.cfg file.
-When creating the logfile on Logentries,
+When creating the

-choose Token TCP as the Source Type, a token id will be printed, copy and paste this into your config file
+logfile on Logentries, choose Token TCP as the Source Type, a token id will be printed, copy and paste this

-where it says FILE_TOKEN beside the appropriate filename.
+into your config file where it says FILE_TOKEN beside the appropriate filename.
 Repeat this step for each log file.

 For this plugin to take effect, you need to restart your environment node.
 --------------------------------